 - Use a spatula to scoop the thick vegan buttercream into a piping bag.
 Push all the icing toward the piping tip and even let a little squeeze out to get the buttercream nice, tight and compact in the bag.
 The goal is to get rid of any air so that your icing comes out smooth.
 Use a clip of some sort right where the icing fills the piping bag up to.
 No one wants icing coming out of both ends…

-- Before I started icing the gluten free cupcakes, I practiced on a piece of parchment paper first.
-But when you are ready for the real thing, start in the middle, a small distance above the top of the cupcake.
+- Before I started icing the gluten free chocolate cupcakes, I practiced on a piece of parchment paper first.
+But when you are ready for the real thing, start in the middle of the cupcake, a small distance above the top of the cupcake.
 Apply light pressure and then in all one motion begin to swirl the icing towards the outside of the cupcake and then back in.
-You should end back in the middle, stop applying pressure and release.
+You should end back in the middle, and when you do, stop applying pressure and release.
 Does it look pretty?!
 I hope so.
 And if it was a disaster maybe just watch this tutorial!

 Looking for more gluten free desserts?
 Try these!

 These gluten free chocolate cupcakes are so simple to make, I’m kicking myself for not testing a recipe before now!
 The texture is so good, just like a regular cupcake.
-It’s so soft and fluffy and the vegan buttercream on top just takes these gluten free cupcakes to the NEXT LEVEL.
+It’s so soft and fluffy and the vegan buttercream on top just takes these dairy free cupcakes to the NEXT LEVEL.
 They are absolutely epic and the perfect vegan dessert for Valentine’s Day, or birthday parties!
-Treat yourself with these heavenly dairy free cupcakes.
+Treat yourself with these heavenly gluten free chocolate cupcakes.